Administration - General Information

 Our Church School accepts children ages 3 through 12th Grade.

-To enroll in a particular Academic Year, a child’s 3rd birthday must have occurred before the start of the Academic Year (which is defined as September 1st).
+Minimum student age: A child's 3rd birthday must have occurred before the start of the Academic Year (which is defined as September 1st).

 Registration in Church School is not automatic.
 Families need to register their children for each new Academic Year.